-Delaney has done the legwork and provided her fans with a wealth of different ways to spend their money on her, in whatever way is most convenient, useful or interesting to them.
+The band has done the legwork and provided their fans with a wealth of different ways to spend their money on them, in whatever way is most convenient or interesting to the fan.
 It’s all very easy to find by doing just one Google search.

 So we want to make sure your fans can easily find:

-As long as your fans can still find you when they do look for you, that’s all the search engines need to do at the Retention stage of the Fan Journey.
-So it won't be a focus of your SEO strategy as a musician.
+As far as SEO is concerned, as long as your fans can still find you when they do look for you, that’s all the search engines need to do for Retention.
+If you’ve already done your SEO work for the earlier stages of the Fan Journey then you likely don’t need to do any additional optimization here.

-The Advocacy stage of the Fan Journey is where you’ve already won your fan over to the point where they become a super fan.
-He or she follows you, and you’ve created some sort of relationship with them.
+The Advocacy stage of the Fan Journey is where you’ve already won your fan over to the point where you could perhaps consider them a super fan.
+They follow you, and you’ve created some sort of relationship with them.
 They feel invested in your success.
 They want to share your music with other people, to help build the movement.
 They’re the ideal, devoted fan.

 The Takeaway: Get To Know Your Fan Journey

-At this point you’re probably thinking “Great, this makes sense and all, but how do I actually start doing SEO?"
+At this point you might be thinking "OK I get that, but how do I actually start doing SEO?"

-In follow-up posts, we’ll dig deeper into the technical and tactical advice you can use to create a positive search engine experience for your fans.
+In the following posts we’ll dig deeper into the technical and tactical advice you can use to create a positive search engine experience for your fans.

-As far as SEO goes, you should focus on the Engagement and Purchase steps of the Fan Journey.
+Take some time to think about how search engines could help you with the Engagement and Purchase steps of the Fan Journey especially.
 But look at the other steps too.
-Maybe there is something specific to your band where SEO can help with your Discovery, Retention or Advocacy strategies.
+Maybe there is something specific to your band where search engines might help with efforts you’re making in Discovery, Retention or Advocacy.